sruan2/QuizBot/readme.md

 https://github.com/smartprimer/QuizBot/wiki

 ## Hosting
-The chatbot is deployed on Heroku and ses Flask to build a webhook for Facebook's Messenger Bot API.
+The chatbot is deployed on AWS and ses Flask to build a webhook for Facebook's Messenger Bot API.
 It is based on a python template from: (https://tutorials.botsfloor.com/creating-your-messenger-bot-4f71af99d26b).

 ## Dataset